jerpint/bigearthnet/README.md

 This repo supports hyper parameter view under `hparams` tab, evolution of confusion matrices under `images` tab and profiling of the code under `pytorch profiler` tab.

+A tensorboard summary of the best models can be found [here](https://tensorboard.dev/experiment/2M0cvnH5S4uaikOJKYkaBw/#scalars)

 # Model Evaluation